vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/guide/waline.md

 icon: waline
 ---

 Welcome to Waline.
-In just a few steps, you can enable Waline to provide comments and pageviews on your website.
+In just a few steps, you can enable Waline to provide comments and pageviews on your site.

 <!-- more -->

-## LeanCloud settings (Database)
+## LeanCloud Settings (Database)

 1. [sign in](https://console.leancloud.app/login) or [sign up](https://console.leancloud.app/register) LeanCloud and enter [Console](https://console.leancloud.app/apps).